Get perfectly grilled salmon every single time with this easy and fool-proof step-by-step tutorial on How to Grill Salmon!

 Remove the salmon from the grill and let rest for 5 minutes.
 This will allow the internal temperature of your salmon to increase by 5ºF to 145°F.

-How do I know my salmon is done?
 The best way to tell if your salmon is done or not is to measure the temperature.
 It should read at least 145ºF.
 Your salmon should turn from a bright pink to a soft, light pink.
 It should be flakey and firm to touch.
+Check the flakey-ness of the salmon by gently pulling at the salmon with a fork.

 Serve and Enjoy!